rilexus/prym-frontend-application-template-user-table/README.md

 * The fetching process MUST be indicated to the user.
 * Fetched user information MUST be preserved in the redux store.
 * "Next" button MUST be present.
 * Click on the "Next" button MUST fetch next 10 users.
-(Pegination)
+(Pagination)
 * "Previous" button MUST be present.
 * Click on the "Previous" button MUST displays 10 previous users.
 * Current table page number MUST be shown.